j-szulc/mimuw-lab/lab04/README.md

 <details>
     <summary>Hint 2 /spoiler</summary>

-    You need an image that will be used for running compiled programs.
+    The same image may contain test cases and score the programs.

 </details>